Jeep Wrangler Turns 60

 No vehicle is more American than the Jeep Wrangler.
 Opening a photo album from across the decades, it would be hard to imagine G.I.s in World War II crossing Europe without their Jeeps.
 After coming home, they started the first SUV boom when they civilianized the little four-wheelers for fun, sun, and toil.
 Jeeps fought in Korea, ravaged the jungles of Vietnam, and still had time to boogie through the 70s as fashion accessories.
 Daisy Duke looked wicked sexy in her shorts – never more so than when driving her white Jeep CJ7 Golden Eagle.
 Pick any era since 1941 and you’ll find Jeeps in the background.

 Enter the 2011 Wrangler, whose design looks more like a proposal for the next Model T than something derived from a 21st Century design studio.
 Jeep’s famous “grater grille” flanked by round headlamps and exposed bumpers form the front.
 Separate fenders and a domed hood lead to an upright windshield that, as in the war years, can still be folded forward.
+An extra wheel attached to the back to help drivers if they’re ever in a time of need.
+Custom tire covers are also available to create a bespoke look.
 Exposed door hinges, external pull-type hood latches, plastic fender extensions, and a rear end as vertical as the Chrysler Building is the definition of form after function.
 Elegantly curved windshield glass, a slightly raked-back grille, and 17” aluminum wheels blend the line between then and now.

 Refinement is in the details, however, as the new Wranglers are wider and longer than previous generations.
 This change not only makes the Wrangler more accommodating to American-sized drivers, it also adds stability on road and off while helping to smooth out the Wrangler’s once choppy ride.
 You can get a folding soft top as in the old days, but I prefer the hard top that allows passengers to just remove panels over the front seats, or to disassemble the entire thing for total open air; doors can still be removed for driving naked through the breeze.